snowplow/documentation/docs/reusable/cookies-local-storage/_index.md

 # Local Storage

-Local Storage will only be used if `stateStorageStrategy` is set to `localStorage`, `cookieAndLocalStorage` (default) or if the deprecated tracker initialisation argument `configUseLocaStorage` is set to `true` (default).
+Local Storage will only be used if `stateStorageStrategy` is set to `localStorage`, `cookieAndLocalStorage` (default) or if the deprecated tracker initialization argument `configUseLocaStorage` is set to `true` (default).
 Both cookies listed above can be stored in local storage rather than as cookies by setting `stateStorageStrategy` to `localStorage`.
 Local storage can be disabled by setting `stateStorageStrategy` to `cookie` or `none`.

 | Storage Key | Description |
 | --- | --- |